ppy/osu-wiki/wiki/BBCode/en.md

 [/list]
 ```

 The `[list]` tag automatically formats two different types of lists on the osu! forums.
 Each list item is marked with `[*]`.
-By default, this creates a bulleted list.
 By default, this will create a plain, bulleted list.

 To create a numbered list, include the TYPE argument (any value will work, e.g., `[list=1]`).

-The optional LIST_NAME argument adds an indented heading above the list.
+The optional `LIST_NAME` argument adds an indented heading above the list.
 If omitted, no heading is displayed.

 *Notice: BBCode lists can be nested or stacked, though this may sometimes cause formatting issues.*